manheicatherine/Northcoder-course/README.md

 # JavaScript Precourse

-Congratulations on passing your entry challenge and taking your first steps towards the Northcoders Bootcamp! 🎉
+Congratulations on passing the entry challenge and taking your first steps towards the Northcoders Bootcamp! 🎉

 You must finish the JavaScript Precourse before moving on to the HTML/CSS Precourse.
 We'd like you to have completed at least the JavaScript Precourse before starting the coding bootcamp.